anthony-steele/issue-search/README.md

-A simple website created to allow me to quickly search for issues based on the papameters I most use.
+A simple website created to allow me to quickly search for issues based on the parameters I most use.